jsindorf/jsindorf.github.io/_pages/graduate/projects_home.md

   - image_path: /uofa_photo2.JPG
     alt: "placeholder image 2"
     #title: "Anatomy Inspired Animatronic Head"
     excerpt: 'Contained are undergraduate course and research projects from my time at the University of Arizona.
-The topics are as follows:<br>
+The topics are as follows:<br><br>
     - Statisitcal Analysis of Brain Regions to Identify MCI<br>
     - BIO5 Ambassadors Internship Organizer and Cofacilitator<br>
     - Automated Pick and Place Device Design<br>